UBC-MDS/eaziReda/README.md

 3.  `corr_plot`: This function will take in a dataframe and a list of feature names to generate a correlation plot for the given list of features.
-4.  `categorical_histograms`: This function will take in a dataframe and a list of feature names to generates histograms for numeric features and bar plots for categorical features
+4.  `histograms`: This function will take in a dataframe and a list of feature names to generates histograms for numeric features and bar plots for categorical features

 ## Dependencies